RaspAP/raspap-docs/docs/tailscale.md

 2. While traveling abroad and need to access sensitive services (such as banking).
 3. When access to region-restricted content is needed.

 You're able to route all your public internet traffic by configuring a device on your network, such as a Raspberry Pi, as an _exit node_.
-Alternatively, you might opt to configure your Pi to use an existing exit node on your network.
-In this way you may share connectivity with AP clients, effectively create a Tailscale VPN router.
+Alternatively, you can also configure your Pi to use an existing exit node on your network.
+In this setup you may share connectivity with AP clients, effectively creating a Tailscale VPN router.

 ### Exit node benefits
 An exit node secures all your traffic, including traffic to internet sites and applications.
 When you route all traffic through an exit node, you're effectively using default routes (`0.0.0.0/0`, `::/0`), similar to how you would if you were using a typical VPN.